udacity/nd063-c1-design-for-availability-resilience-and-reliability-project-starter/README.md

 * Additional application server instances
 * Load balancing of client requests to multiple instances
 * Multi-AZ RDS Database replication and redundancy

+Submit a version of this diagram.
+Call it E3T1.[file extension].

 ### Task 2 - Update Code and Deploy Redundancy Capabilities
 In this task, the objective is to deploy changes to the environment.
 You must make changes to the environment so that it has a secondary application server node and a database server that can handle an outages occurring at the physical location where they are running (availability zone).